 In figure 2, there are also 4 phases.
 The development and checklist phases are the same as figure 1.
 In the publishing phase, you are able to upload to the production track directly and the requested review is performed after publishing.

-For both publishing flows, we will contact you if we find violations of the Google Play Games requirements.
+For both publishing flows, we will contact you if we find violations of the Google Play Games on PC requirements.